Comet Line: A typical exfiltration

+The work of the Comet Line was labor intensive.
+One escapee estimated that "at least thirty-five people" were involved in his escape to Spain.

 The story of the escape of one Canadian airman illustrates the complexity and the large number of people involved in the operation of the Comet Line.
-The Comet Line carried out 101 escapes during the war, most of them similar to the following, each of them using many helpers and guides.
+Most of the escapes carried out during the war were similar to the following, each of them using many helpers and guides.

 On December 9, 1942, Sergeant Sydney Smith was a crew member of a Vickers Wellington bomber shot down near Sergines, France.
 He evaded capture and a farmer, Emile Cochin, gave him a place to stay for the night and contacted an English-speaking woman, Madeleine de Brunel de Serbonnes.
 She took Smith to her home where he stayed until December 14.
 A dentist named Mr. Bolusset provided civilian clothing that fit Smith.
 Smith was transported to Paris by train by Catherine Janot, a law student and daughter of de Serbonnes.
 A medical doctor, Jean de Larebeyrette, preceded them on an earlier train to Paris to ensure no German checkpoints were along the route as Smith had no French identification papers.

 In Paris, Smith was housed in the de Serbonnes family apartment.
 On December 15, Catherine Janot asked a Canadian medical student named Bernard Courtenay-Mayers for help and he referred her to a Jesuit priest named Michel Riquet.
 Riquet told Janot that she would be visited by people who would help Smith escape to Spain.
 That evening Comet Line members Robert Ayle and Andrée de Jongh came by the de Serbonnes apartment to meet Smith and verify his bona fides as an Allied airman.
 On December 16, de Jongh took Smith to a photographer to get photos to have identification papers forged for him.